mweidner037/list-positions/README.md

 ### Shared Metadata: NodeDescs

-Multiple instances of Order can use the same Positions, including instances on different devices (collaboration) or at different times (saved and loaded).
+Multiple instances of Order can use the same Positions, including instances on different devices (collaboration) or at different times (loaded from storage).
 However, you need to share some metadata first.

 Specifically, each Position has the form